RealGeeks/sherlock/README.md

 # Sherlock - Shared lock

-If one has the same program on multiple servers ensure only one is executing at a given time, Sherlock can help.
+Given the same script on multiple servers, Shelock ensures only one will run at a given time.
+Particularly useful with cronjobs.

 ## Usage

-    $ distmutex python myscript.py arg1 arg2
+    $ sherlock python myscript.py arg1 arg2

-will run the script 'python myscript.py arg1 arg2' and exit with the same exit status as the script.
+will run the script `python myscript.py arg1 arg2` and exit with the same exit status as the script.

 If other machine tries to execute the same line above it will wait until the first one finishes.

-It's possible to prevent other machines to run whatsoever with '-once' parameter.
+It's possible to prevent other machines to run whatsoever with `-once` parameter.

-If `N` machines run the following line at the same time:
+If N machines run the following line at the same time:

-    $ distmutex -once python myscript.py arg1 arg2
+    $ sherlock -once python myscript.py arg1 arg2

 Only one machine will succeed.
 Others will not run the script.
 Note that this only prevents others from running while one of them is running.